Scroll To See More Images

 Phase 1: The first 10 minutes

-These questions are key primers, the ones to ask after you’ve said hello, and settled in somewhere comfortable.
+These first date questions are key primers, the ones to ask after you’ve said hello, and settled in somewhere comfortable.
 Sure, they’re kind of snoozy, but they’ll set the tone for your date, and give you immediate things to talk about: “Oh, you went to Notre Dame?
 So did my cousin!”

 1. What do you do, and how long have you been doing it?